turgu1/maison/Readme.md

 * The Status message
 * The Watchdog message
 * The Config message
+* Log messages

 ### 7.1 The Startup message

-This message is sent to the MQTT topic **maison/status** when the device is reset (Usually because of a Power-On action or a reset button being pressed).
+This message is sent to the MQTT topic **maison/device_id/state** when the device is reset (Usually because of a Power-On action or a reset button being pressed).
 It is not sent when a DeepSleep wake-up action is taken by the device.

 Parameter | Description
 :--------:|------------------